hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 * But I noticed some improper column name translations in your columns, opened https://github.com/gurzgri/red/issues/5 for that.
 I'll address that too (but that's cosmetics only).

 [22:05:54](#1YWk_Kv7E37y0H3fiaIKpJBzAbjKjN1nDchhbMC3o84) <GiuseppeChillemi (GiuseppeChillemi)>:
 If `SIZE` is expressed as bytes there us something strange.
 That colum contains attributes. which are composed of a group name, the group members and their flag.
 Actually max 50 members * 20 characters.
 Eve if they are stored as XML, I don't thing they could take 1 gigabytes.
-XML is big, but not do big Ì†ΩÌ∏Å
+XML is big, but not do big üòÅ

 [22:20:48](#AFOO6NXK8aEQ9vOpt5To_9O6msXWesaoO4z-xuX5H1o) <GiuseppeChillemi (GiuseppeChillemi)>:
 @gurzgri https://gist.github.com/GiuseppeChillemi/b945ca418dff41a77812a0c8c47d4461